RyanMicrosoftContosoUniversity/databricks-cicd-demo/iac/Databricks-To-PowerBI.md

    3. Grant it CAN USE on your SQL Warehouse
    4. Grant it SELECT on only the specific tables Power BI needs (see Layer 3)

-  Step 2c: Configure Power BI to Use M2M OAuth
+  Step 2c: Configure Power BI to Use M2M OAuth (Machine To Machine OAuth)

   In Power BI Service → Manage connections and gateways → your VNet gateway connection: